MrFastZombie/age-of-flax-balance-patch/README.md

 ## Testing results
 Each drop was tested with 5 samples.
 The averages are not 100% accurate but seem close enough.

-For the sake of comparison to vanilla: Simple drops should be roughly equivalent, except with slightly more seeds.
+For the sake of comparison to vanilla: Simple drops after the patch should be roughly equivalent, except with slightly more seeds.

 ![Test results of drop rates before patch.](/results-before-patch.png)
 ![Test results of drop rates after patch.](/results-after-patch.png)